drufball/yosai/_drafts/intrigue.md

 Swarming around the boy was a herd of jorogumo.
 The boy hardly noticed them as they skittered across his hands and legs, his gaze remaining fixed on Moto and Keta.
 He must have been bitten.

 Moto turned his attention back to Keta.
-He needed to get his friend free before those spiders reached him.
+He needed to get him free before those spiders attacked.
 But before he could move forward, the webbing around Keta shook violently.
 The shapeling cried out as a large gash opened along his shoulder.

 There was a hiss of steam as Keta ripped his other arm free from the web and lashed out at the air.
 His hand stuttered as it connected with substance.
 Moto's vision flickered as a giant light spider resolved itself out of thin air.
 It hissed as it pulled back from Keta's blow, preparing to strike again.